Skip to main content

 • Register the cluster as a Destination with Kratix

 There's a script in the kratix directory that will do exactly that.
-This script replicates the setup you performed previously in the Destination setup section.
+This script includes the same Destination setup steps you performed previously.
 Run:

 ./scripts/register-destination --name platform-cluster --context $PLATFORM --state-store default --strict-match-labels --with-label environment=platform